 As this is written, it is unclear whether Ryan Lochte faces further legal fallout.
 But he is already paying a price: the Rio games had barely ended when four of his corporate sponsors severed ties to him, costing him as much as one million dollars.
 One of them, Speedo USA, announced it is donating $50,000 to Save the Children, for the needy children of Brazil – money that would have gone to Lochte.

-But an ounce of prevention is worth a pound of cure, and professional reputation management is the best medicine, for athletes and non-athletes alike.
+But an ounce of prevention is worth a pound of cure, and professional athlete reputation management is the best medicine.
 InternetReputation.com is a leading provider of Online Reputation Management services, helping clients with customized reputation management strategies.